jwilli6/mytraining/README.md

 # mytraining
-This is a training repo
+This is a training repo to help with learning github